 Social Media and Your Health: The Harmful & Helpful

 Social media sites have become such a huge part of our day-to-day lives that I've now taken to incorporate asking about frequency of use and types of accounts followed in my assessment process with clients.
 Originally, it started as a way to connect with old friends and see what they are up to.
 More recently, it has turned into a habit that can make or break your day and leave you feeling insecure.
 But it doesn't have to!
-Here we highlight a few common pitfalls and ways that we can navigate around them in a healthy way.
+Here we highlight a few common pitfalls and ways that we can navigate around them as we work towards cultivating more body kindness.
 Let's get started!

 #Fitspiration is NOT your Motivation